 Questions you would ask in class, checks for understanding of reading or video material, shorter written assignments, and “worksheets” can be administered via D2L quizzes.
 Some instructors also administer exams in D2L.
 See D2L Quizzes Help Pages to get started - https://help.d2l.arizona.edu/content/instructor-quizzes

-If high-stakes testing is absolutely necessary, use Examity, the University of Arizona’s web-based video-surveillance program.
-It takes approximately 2 weeks to prepare an exam for remote video surveillance.
-There are three levels of security: auto-authentication, recording with random monitoring, and live monitoring.
+If a high-stakes assessment is necessary, the use of Examity is available to large courses for their final exams.
+Examity is the University of Arizona's online proctoring service and has two levels of security: auto-proctored and auto-proctored with audit.
 An onboarding meeting with each instructor is required to make the most out of the application and promote good student experiences.
-It may take several days to set up an examity account prior to exam administration, and communication with students about what to expect is critical.
-Camera and microphone are required.
-To learn more about Examity, see the InTech Examity page for first-time instructors - http://bit.ly/examityuaz
+It may take several days to set up an Examity account prior to exam administration.
+When adopting Examity, the communication with students about what to expect is critical.
+Students will need a laptop or desktop equipped with a camera and microphone, as well as access to a fast, uninterrupted internet connection.
+To learn more about Examity, see the InTech Examity page - http://bit.ly/examityuaz

 As soon as possible, students who need to miss a class, or series of classes, due to illness, are responsible for emailing their course instructor, with copy to the Dean of Students - DOS- email@example.com.
 Note: There is NO need for a medical excuse to be provided, unless a student misses more than one week of classes in a semester.
 (UA Provost Liesl Folks Letter to faculty, March 3, 2020).